List of water speed records: Boat design changes

 Wood's last record would be one of the final records for a conventional, single-keel boat.
 In June 1937 Malcolm Campbell, the world-famous land speed record breaker, drove Blue Bird K3 to a new record of 203.31 km/h at Lake Maggiore.
 Compared to the massive Miss America X, K3 was a much more compact craft.
 It was 5 metres shorter and had one engine to X's four.

-Despite his success, Campbell was unsatisfied by the relatively small increase in speed.
+Despite his success, Campbell was unsatisfied with the relatively small increase in speed.
 He commissioned a new Blue Bird to be built.
-Blue Bird K4 was a ‘three pointer’ hydroplane.
-Unlike conventional powerboats, which have a single keel, with an indent, or ‘step’, cut from the bottom to reduce drag, a hydroplane has a concave base with two sponsons fitted to the front, and a third point at the rear of the hull.
+Blue Bird K4 was a 'three pointer' hydroplane.
+Unlike conventional powerboats, which have a single keel, with an indent, or 'step', cut from the bottom to reduce drag, a hydroplane has a concave base with two sponsons fitted to the front and a third point at the rear of the hull.
 When the boat increases in speed, most of the hull lifts out of the water and runs on the three contact points.
-The positive effect is a reduction in drag; the downside is that the three-pointer is much less stable than the single keel boat.
-If the hydroplane's angle of attack is upset at speed, the craft can somersault into the air, or nose-dive into the water.
+The positive effect is reduced drag; the downside is that the three-pointer is much less stable than the single-keel boat.
+If the hydroplane's angle of attack is upset at speed, the craft can somersault into the air or nose-dive into the water.

 Campbell's new boat was a success.
 In 1939, on the eve of the Second World War, he took it to Coniston Water and increased his record by 18 km/h, to 228.11 km/h.

 1940s

-The return of peace in 1945 brought with it a new form of power for the record breaker – the jet engine.
+The return of peace in 1945 brought a new form of power for the record breaker – the jet engine.
 Campbell immediately renovated Blue Bird K4 with a De Havilland Goblin jet engine.
-The result was a curious-looking craft, whose shoe-like profile led to it being nicknamed ‘The Coniston Slipper’.
-The experiment with jet-power was not a success and Campbell retired from record-attempts.
+The result was a curious-looking craft whose shoe-like profile led to it being nicknamed 'The Coniston Slipper'.
+The jet-powered experiment was unsuccessful, and Campbell retired from record attempts.
 He died in 1948.